xtsoukala/dual_path/README.md

 1. train a monolingual version with the L1
 2. Use the weights of the monolingual model to train a bilingual model.

-For instance, if you want to train a late bilingual model with L1 English and L2 Spanish for a total of 40 epochs, you first need to train a monolingual English model for the amount of epochs that the speakers are monolingual-only (e.g., 10 for 1/4th of the total epochs).
+For instance, if you want to train a late bilingual model with L1 English and L2 Spanish for a total of 40 epochs, you first need to train a *monolingual* English model for the amount of epochs that the speakers are monolingual-only (e.g., 10 for 1/4th of the total epochs).
 In the monolingual simulation you use the same bilingual lexicon as the final one, but you need to specify that you do not want any L2 input (`--l2_decimal_fraction 0`).
 In the `--lang` argument the L1 comes first, so in this case provide `--lang en es`, or `--lang es en` for L1 Spanish.

+For monolingual English:

 ```
 python src/start_dual_path.py --lang en es --lexicon  data/code-switching/lexicon.csv --structures data/code-switching/structures.csv --epochs 10 --sim 4 --l2_decimal_fraction 0 --resdir monolingual_model